MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-linkedin-ads.md

 ## Configure an export

-You can configure this export if you have access to a connection of this type.
+You can configure an export if you have access to a connection of this type.
 For more information, see [Permissions needed to configure an export](export-destinations.md#set-up-a-new-export).

 1. Go to **Data** > **Exports**.